cheehieu/robot-search-and-rescue/index.md

 * Compass - mounted above the robot for directional navigation (N, S, E, W)
 * Camera - mounted in the front for object recognition and navigation

+The "brains" of the robot is a custom-built [NEMO Board](http://r-c-v.com/projects.html#project_nemo), which utilizes a 600Mhz Gumstix Overo and ATmega 1280 microcontroller.
+It was built by the multi-talented engineer, Randolph Voorhies.

 ## Software
 Project Milestones: